-Reorganizer - Exploring mathematical relationships like the effects of changing the parameters a, b, and c on the graph f(x) = a(x-b)2+c.
+Reorganizer - Exploring mathematical relationships like the effects of changing the parameters m and b on the graph y=mx+b.

 MAKING STRATEGIC CHOICES ABOUT TECHNOLOGY USE

 In their 2015 position statement on technology use, NCTM stated, "Strategic use of technology in the teaching and learning of mathematics is the use of digital and physical tools by students and teachers in thoughtfully designed ways and at carefully determined times so that the capabilities of the technology enhance how students and educators learn, experience, communicate, and do mathematics.".
 The emphasis in this statement should not only be on the importance that all students use technology to support their learning, but also that teachers' decisions about when and how to use those technologies should be made strategically.
 Dick and Hollebrands (2011) suggest that when choosing to use technologies (or not) consider whether or not the technology offers advantages to the student and teacher for: 1) illustrating mathematical ideas, 2) posing mathematical problems, 3) opening opportunities for students to engage in mathematical sensemaking or reasoning, and 4) eliciting evidence of students' mathematical thinking.
 Using these guidelines to frame your decision making will help you use technologies, especially mathematical action technologies in meaningful ways.